-- 2 (750-milliliter) bottles 151- or 190-proof grain alcohol, such as Everclear
+- 2 (750-milliliter) bottles Everclear (or another 151- or 190-proof grain alcohol)

 - 4 cups granulated sugar

-- 9 1/2 cups water
+- 9 1/2 cups water (divided)

 - Wash a 1-gallon glass jar and lid in hot, soapy water and dry thoroughly.
 Alternatively, run the jar and lid through the regular cycle of your dishwasher.

 - Using a vegetable peeler, remove the peel from each lemon in wide strips.
 Be careful not to remove the white pith, which will impart a bitter flavor to the limoncello.

 - Tightly secure the lid, and set the jar in a cool, dark place to steep.
 Stirring is not necessary.

-- Place the sugar and 7½ cups of the water in a large saucepan and bring to a boil over high heat, stirring to dissolve the sugar.
+- Place the sugar and 7 1/2 cups of the water in a large saucepan and bring to a boil over high heat, stirring to dissolve the sugar.

 - Tightly secure the lid, and return the jar to a cool, dark place to steep for an additional 20 to 40 days.
 Over time, the liquid will absorb the flavor from the lemon peels and turn bright yellow in color.

 - To bottle, first wash the bottles in hot, soapy water and dry thoroughly.
 Alternatively, run the bottles through the regular cycle of your dishwasher.

 - Add 1 2/3 cups of water to the limoncello if you used 151-proof grain alcohol; add 2 cups of water if you used 190-proof.
 (Note: The addition of the water will turn the liquid cloudy and pale yellow in color.
 This is the desired outcome.)
 Let it rest for a moment so that any remaining sediment will fall to the bottom of the bowl.

 - Using a narrow neck funnel, ladle the limoncello into the prepared bottles, leaving 1-inch headspace.

 Store the bottles in a cool, dark place, or keep in the freezer until ready to serve.
 Limoncello will keep for several years.

-Gift-Giving Tips: Tie each bottle with raffia or ribbon and attach a gift card.
+- Tie each bottle with raffia or ribbon and attach a gift card.
 To turn this into a gift basket, add a set of cordial glasses.